Tile Calculator guide

 Quick start

-1. Enter project area in square feet.
+1. Enter the floor, wall, backsplash, or shower surface area in square feet.

 Best uses

-• Estimate floor or wall tile count.
+• Estimate wall, backsplash, or shower tile count.

-• Add a waste percentage before buying.
+• Add a waste percentage before buying boxes.

 What this calculator is solving